ranitham/mindbody-laravel/src/docs/Api/SiteApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$RequestActive = true; // bool | The requested Active type Prospect Stages. true indicates for Active Prospect Stages and false indicates for Deactivated Prospect Stages.
+$RequestActive = true; // bool | When `true`, the response only contains prospect stages which are activated.
+When `false`, only deactivated prospect stages are returned.
+Default: **All Prospect Stages**

 try {
     $result = $apiInstance->siteGetProspectStages($RequestActive);